SonarSource/sonar-scanner-msbuild/VSTS/Extensions/SonarQube/overview.md

 * A dedicated **SonarQube EndPoint** to define the SonarQube server to be used.
 * Two build tasks to analyze Visual Studio Solutions:
   * **SonarQube Scanner for MSBuild - Begin Analysis** task, to prepare the analysis before executing the build.
-  * **SonarQube Scanner for MSBuild - End Analysis** task, to complete the analysis after the build.
+  * **SonarQube Scanner for MSBuild - End Analysis** task, to complete the analysis after the tests.
 * A **SonarQube Scanner CLI** build task to analyze non-Visual Studio solutions such as PHP or JavaScript projects.

 ## Highlighted Features